brodderickrodriguez/cassowary/docs/topics/theory.rst

     ``a[1]x[1] + ... + a[n]x[n] >= b``,

-Given these contraints, the problem is to find the values of ``x[i]`` that minimizes or maximizes the value of an **objective function**:
+Given these constraints, the problem is to find the values of ``x[i]`` that minimize or maximize the value of an **objective function**:

     ``c + d[1]x[1] + ... + d[n]x[n]``

 Cassowary is an algorithm designed to solve linear programming problems of this type.
-Published in 1997, it now forms the basis fo the UI layout  tools in OS X Lion, and iOS 6+ (the approach known as `Auto Layout`_).
+Published in 1997, it now forms the basis for the UI layout  tools in OS X Lion, and iOS 6+ (the approach known as `Auto Layout`_).
 The Cassowary algorithm (and this implementation of it) provides the tools to describe a set of constraints, and then find an optimal solution for that set of constraints.